ahmedaboulrous/Simple-Compiler-lex-yacc/README.md

     - ./mylang.out

 - Running
-    running the mylang executable will give you an interactive interpreter. you can use print to the standard output using "print expr;" command;
+    - running the mylang executable will give you an interactive interpreter.
+    - you can use print to the standard output using "print expr;" command;
-    you can exit out of the interpreter using the "exit;" command.
+    - you can exit out of the interpreter using the "exit;" command.

 - Language
-    variables:  are one letter long [a-z and A-Z] stores floating-point numbers
+    - variables:  are one letter long [a-z and A-Z], stores floating-point numbers

-    operations: you can perform +, -, *, / on the variables
+    - operations: you can perform +, -, *, / on the variables